홈CorporationEthical ManagementEthical management system

 The Company’s budget shall be used according to the designated purpose.
 Processes shall be recorded in accordance with accounting standards and procedures.

 If a loss occurs in (or there is a possibility of loss of) the Company’s assets, it shall be reported to the Company immediately, and any necessary actions to prevent such loss shall be taken.

 The Company’s internal management information shall not be disclosed to the outside without getting approval in advance.

-The client information shall be provided to a third party in an illegal fashion.
+Client information shall not be provided to third parties in an illegal fashion.
 In addition, Employees shall not engage in any unfair or illegal practices which can harm a client’s interests.

 The Company’s intellectual property rights such as patent, copyright trademark are actively protected.

-The Company’s secret information shall be kept confidential according to the related laws and regulations.
-To disclose it to the outside, approval shall be obtained in advance in accordance with the related procedures.
+The Company’s secret information shall be kept confidential according to related laws and regulations.
+To disclose it to the outside, approval shall be obtained in advance in accordance with related procedures.